SZCS130-2014/szsearch3/README.md

 Solr:
 * Move the dataset file into the solr-4.5.0/example folder with the name "merged_dataset.xml"
 * Start solr with the command `java -Xmx1024m -jar start.jar`, run from the example folder
-* Execute a dataimport in solr
+* Execute a dataimport in solr using the instructions below

 Dropwizard:
 * Navigate to the dropwizard folder
+* Run `mvn clean install`
-* run `mvn package`
+* Run `mvn package` to make fat JARs
-* cd into the dropwizard/service folder
+* Navigate into the dropwizard/service folder
-* run `java -jar target/product-search-service-1.0-SNAPSHOT.jar server service.yaml` to start the service
+* Run `java -jar target/product-search-service-1.0-SNAPSHOT.jar server service.yaml` to start the service

 Rails:
+* Install Ruby v2.1.1 with RVM using these instructions: [http://rvm.io/rvm/install]
+* Install Rails v4.0 using the Ruby Gems package manager and run `gem install rails -V` this may take awhile.
 * Navigate to the web-app folder.
+* Install other necessary packages using `bundle install`
 * Run `rails server` to start the server
+* You may encounter an error containing a command that must be run to update the rails database.
+This can be solved by following the instructions in the error.

+* NOTE: You may need to change the endpoint URLs that Rails, Dropwizard and SOLR use to access each other depending on your configuration.
+These are located in the Product model in Rails, and in the service.yaml file for Dropwizard.

 <h2>Apache Solr</h2>